Vaccination programme in Northern Ireland

 You should have received a letter from your GP advising you if you’re in one of these categories.

-You can book your vaccination at a regional vaccination centre at:
+You can book your vaccination at a regional vaccination centre (but not at the SSE Arena) at:

 Adults with underlying medical conditions and their carers